Common variable immunodeficiency

-Common variable immunodeficiency (CVID) is an immune disorder characterized by recurrent infections and low antibody levels, specifically in immunoglobulin (Ig) types IgG, IgM and IgA.
-Symptoms generally include high susceptibility to foreign invaders, chronic lung disease, and inflammation and infection of the gastrointestinal tract.
+Common variable immunodeficiency (CVID) is an inborn immune disorder characterized by recurrent infections and low antibody levels, specifically in immunoglobulin (Ig) types IgG, IgM, and IgA.
+Symptoms generally include high susceptibility to pathogens, chronic lung disease, as well as inflammation and infection of the gastrointestinal tract.

 CVID affects males and females equally.
 The condition can be found in children or teens but is generally not diagnosed or recognized until adulthood.
 The average age of diagnosis is between 20 and 50.

 However, symptoms vary greatly between people.
 "Variable" refers to the heterogeneous clinical manifestations of this disorder, which include recurrent bacterial infections, increased risk for autoimmune disease and lymphoma, as well as gastrointestinal disease.
 CVID is a lifelong disease.

-Signs and symptoms
+Signs and complications

-The symptoms of CVID vary between those affected.
-Its main features are hypogammaglobulinemia and recurrent infections.
-Hypogammaglobulinemia manifests as a significant decrease in the levels of IgG antibodies, usually alongside IgA antibodies; IgM antibody levels are also decreased in about half of those affected.
-Infections are a direct result of the low antibody levels in the circulation, which do not adequately protect them against pathogens.
-The microorganisms that most frequently cause infections in CVID are bacteria Haemophilus influenzae, Streptococcus pneumoniae, and Staphylococcus aureus.
-Pathogens less often isolated from those affected include Neisseria meningitidis, Pseudomonas aeruginosa, and Giardia lamblia.
-Infections mostly affect the respiratory tract (nose, sinuses, bronchi, lungs) and the ears; they can also occur at other sites, such as the eyes, skin, and gastrointestinal tract.
-These infections respond to antibiotics but can recur upon discontinuation of antibiotics.
-Bronchiectasis can develop when severe recurrent pulmonary infections are left untreated.

-In addition to infections, people with CVID can develop complications.
-These include: